joetricot/GA_Game/proposal.md

 ## Psuedocode

 HTML/CSS
-//Create container for guesses left and incorrect guesses
-//Put letters with strikethrough hidden in the incorrect guesses container

 Js
 //Make an array of words
 //Randomize those words in a function and put that into a variable
 //Split the word into letters

-//Make those letters hidden
-//Take the letter that the user passes through the input and crossreference to letters in the randomword variable
-//Create if statement: if the letter passed matches a letter in the randomword, then display visible for that word
-// If the letter passed doesn't match a letter in the randomword, then show it as visible inside the incorrect guesses container, along with a strikethrough
-    //Also, decrease one from guesses left number in that container
+//make word appear on the mainbox div smallbox
+//have letters in the word === smallbox divs (with border bottom)
+//make word invisible using css visibility
+//create if statement comparing letter in word to the submit output letter:
+  //if the output letter === letter on the divs
+    //then make that letter visible
+  //else:
+    //decrease one from the guessesleft div
+    //add the output letter to the incorrectletters div, with a line-through
+//create gamelost function:
-//If guesses left number is equal to zero, then alert game over
+  //if the guesses left number === 0, then alert game over
+//create gamewon function
-// If all letters in the randomword are visible, then alert that game is won
+  //if all letters in the mainbox div are visible, then alert game won

-// Clear the page
+//clear the page

 ## To do later

 Add landing page with star wars crawl (see photos) Create lightsaber divs for the letters

 ## Links and resources

 http://jessefreeman.com/game-dev/intro-to-programming-for-games-with-javascript/
 https://www.codecademy.com/courses/javascript-intermediate-tpoPb/0/1
 https://codepen.io/offline_blogger/pen/Kedtr
 + continue to read Effective JavaScript